Terms and Conditions Agreement

 5. Payment of Accounts

-Invoices are sent by email to the last email address provided to OH by the Customer.
+Invoices are sent by email to the last email address provided to WNB by the Customer.

 a) Payment for all service is due upon the invoice due date.
 The Customer must pay all amounts billed in accordance with the billing option selected by the Customer.
 Any questions regarding the charges on an account must be addressed within 14 days of the billing date.
 Where a charge is in dispute the Customer may withhold the disputed portion whilst it is investigated but non-disputed charges may not be withheld.